Cyclopean masonry: Historical accounts

 Pausanias described the Cyclopean walls of Mycenae and Tiryns:

 Modern archaeologists use "Cyclopean" in a more restricted sense than the description by Pausanias; while Pausanias attributes all of the fortifications of Tiryns and Mycenae, including the Lion Gate, to the Cyclopes, only parts of these walls are built in Cyclopean masonry.
 The accompanying photograph shows the difference between Cyclopean masonry (shown in the blue rectangle), and the ashlar masonry of the Lion Gate.

-Locations of Cyclopean structures
+Locations of structures

-The entrance of a Mycenaean citadel in the Bronze Age, Lion Gate.
-It demonstrated the monumentalizing occurring in Greece and showed the power of the citadel.
+The entrance of a Mycenaean citadel in the Bronze Age, Lion Gate, demonstrated the monumentalizing occurring in Greece and showed the power of the citadel.
 Apart from the Tirynthian and Mycenaean walls, other Cyclopean structures include some beehive tombs in Greece and the fortifications of a number of Mycenean sites, most famously at Gla.

-In Sicily there are many Cyclopean structures especially in Erice, in the western part of the island.

 In Cyprus, the Kition archaeological site in present-day Larnaca, has revealed cyclopean walls.
+Additionally, Nitovikla, Enkomi and Maa Paleokastro use Cyclopean masonry.